 So, what is passion?

 Passion is a strong feeling about something or someone or excitement for something you do now or for something you aspire to do in the future.

 Webster’s English Dictionary defines passion as “extreme, compelling emotion or intense emotional drive”.

-I personally see passion as a strong feeling that comes from within one’s heart and soul.
+I see passion as a strong feeling that comes from one’s heart and soul.
 Passion is also associated with love.
 Our Savior Jesus Christ died for the whole world out of passion.

 Passion is what makes you want to go the extra mile when nobody is willing to.
 It drives you to do what you do.
 It is the desire to take on amazing yet difficult challenges.
 Sometimes, one may never know they have a passion for something until they start it.

 I can talk about passion all day because I pursued my television career out of passion.
-Without that, I could not have remained in that profession for more than a decade considering the fact that the salary was nothing to boast about.
+Without that, I could not have remained in that profession for more than a decade because the salary was nothing to boast about.
 Aside from money, the environment was sometimes hostile.